 When prompt descent to a lower altitude is not possible and people are seriously ill, a hyperbaric bag can be used to buy time.
 This device consists of a lightweight, portable fabric bag large enough to completely contain a person and a manually operated pump.
 The person is sealed tightly in the bag, and the bag's internal pressure is then increased using the pump.
 The increased air pressure simulates a decrease in altitude.
 The person remains in the bag until symptoms resolve.
-The hyperbaric bag is as beneficial as supplemental oxygen Oxygen Therapy Oxygen is a gas that makes up about 21% of the air we breathe.
-The lungs take oxygen from the air and transfer it to the bloodstream (see Exchanging Oxygen and Carbon Dioxide).
-Oxygen is needed... read more , which often is not available when mountain climbing, but is not a substitute for descent.
+The hyperbaric bag is as beneficial as supplemental oxygen Oxygen Therapy Oxygen therapy is a treatment that delivers extra oxygen to the lungs when the level of oxygen in the blood is too low.
+Oxygen is a gas that makes up about 21% of the air we breathe.
+The lungs... read more , which often is not available when mountain climbing, but is not a substitute for descent.

 Drugs Mentioned In This Article